Trump vs. DeSantis: A simmering rivalry bursts into view

 Conservative radio host Erick Erickson, who has vacillated on Trump over the years, said many of his listeners are ready for DeSantis.

-“They love Trump, thank him, wish him well, and are ready to part ways,” Erickson said of his callers.
+“They love Trump, thank him, wish him well and are ready to part ways,” Erickson said.
 “Trump voters like Trump because they like winners who fight.
 That’s exactly how they perceive DeSantis.
 The only guy between the two who is a loser is Trump.”

 Sensing weakness, some Republican establishment insiders have begun a series of preliminary conversations about how to use their resources to stop Trump in 2024, realizing that a crowded primary field might simply divide the electorate and allow Trump an easier path to the nomination.
 There is little sign the Republican establishment is ready or able to unify behind DeSantis or any single Trump alternative, however, even as some prominent Republicans begin to openly decry Trump as a political liability.